jeevandeepj994/anolis_perf/Documentation/filesystems/fuse.rst

 	  connection.
 This means that all waiting requests will be aborted an error returned for all aborted and new requests.

+	stats

+	  The statistics about the historical request processed by filesystem daemon, including total request count and processing time, grouped by different fuse opcodes.

 Only the owner of the mount may read or write these files.

 Interrupting filesystem operations